 The internet is filled with must-do lists for living a happy, productive life and some of those lists have great ideas—but there is no one right set of non-negotiables to meet everyone’s needs.
 Rather than looking out there for a magic formula to make your life run smoothly, I’d encourage you to learn from your own experiences.
 Reflect back on your own life to answer these two questions.

 - What activities or practices help you feel peaceful, content, and at home in yourself?

 - What activities or practices help you feel energetic, enthusiastic, and ready for action?

 Likely your non-negotiables are included in your answers.
 Of course, some things—like skydiving or hiking the Grand Canyon—are difficult to incorporate into day-to-day life.
 Those specific activities may not be your non-negotiables, but they often hold clues about what to look for.
 Is there something about the essence of an activity you can bring into your life more often?

 Over time you can refine your list of non-negotiables.
 As you pay attention, you may notice practices you hadn’t thought about before.
 Creating your list of non-negotiables is really about trying things and paying attention to what works and what doesn’t.

 When you notice yourself feeling down or tired refer to your list and ask yourself whether you’ve been keeping up with the activities that help you feel your best.
 If not, don’t beat yourself up about it.
 Just gently start again.

 Like so many things, we don’t have to do it all at once.
 Start small and build from there.
 Would you be willing to choose one thing from your list and commit to doing it everyday for the next week.
 At the end of the week look back.
 What do you notice?

-I’d love to hear…what are your non-negotiables?
+What are your non-negotiables?
 How do they help you live as you want to live?
 What happens when you neglect them?